leakless21/PTZ_tracker_dumb/TECHNICAL_SPECIFICATIONS.md

 ```

 #### 7.8.2 Selection Requirements

+This is the sole method for object selection within the system.

 - Object must exist in current frame (tracked by Norfair)
 - Object ID must be 0-9 (Norfair assigns IDs automatically)
 - Optional: Object should be stable (age > min_track_age, default: 5 frames)